kdbanman/macros/doc/gameroom.md

 Command conflicts are resolved client-side.

 By enforcing full determinism of game state from an initial seed and a set of possible user commands, only command packets need to be shared between clients (and server).

-Clients should not mutate their own game state.
+Only command packets sent by server may modify game state.

 Client commands (empty or not) are gathered at the server, verified, and compiled into a master packet.
-The master packet is broadcast to each waiting client, where it is integrated into the next iteration.
+The master packet is broadcast to each waiting client, where it is integrated into the coming iteration.
+(See separation of communication turns in AoE article)

 The game engine and view/controller are responsible for implementing the commands.
 The communications module is responsible for controlling client game engine synchronization.